Rhododendron crassifolium

 Rhododendron crassifolium is a species of tropical rhododendron, a perennial flowering plant belonging to the family Ericaceae.
+It is placed in section Schistanthe.

 Description

 Rhododendron crassifolium is a tropical rhododendron native to mountainside forests of Borneo at 1200–2200 m.
 It is a medium size evergreen shrub about 90–120 cm tall.
 Leaves are dark green, broad, ribbed and elliptic.
 The bell-shaped flowers are red-orange.
 The flowering period extends from June through August.

+Subspecies

+As of February 2024, Plants of the World Online accepted two species: